nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to add a task into the task list
+1. User requests to add a task into the task list.
-2. NotionUS adds task into task list and displays it
+2. NotionUS adds task into task list and displays it.

    Use case ends.

 **Extensions:**

 * 1a.
-User does not provide the required information for the task
+User does not provide the required information for the task.
     * 1a1.
-NotionUS shows an error, requesting the user re-enter their task
+NotionUS shows an error, requesting the user re-enter their task.

       Use case ends.